Making a Confluence space(s) public is a great first step in sharing your documentation, but it's not an ideal experience for several reasons:

 - Member space description

 To create a unified help experience, add multiple spaces to the help center by creating a viewport for each one.
-This will allow you to show help documentation for multiple products on the same help center, making it easy for your users to find what they're looking for.
+This will enable you to show help documentation for multiple products on the same help center, making it easy for your users to find what they're looking for.

 Scroll Viewport is currently available on Confluence Cloud, Server and Data Center.
 You can find it on the Atlassian Marketplace, and try it free for 30-days.